How to Clean a Garbage Disposal

 Here’s the simple process to clean your garbage disposal with affresh®:

-Step 5: RINSE away foam and any residue down the drain.
-Turn off the water and enjoy the fresh, citrus scent.
+Rinse away foam and any residue down the drain.
+TURN OFF the water and enjoy the fresh, citrus scent.

 How Often Should I Clean My Disposal?

 Use affresh® disposal cleaner monthly to maintain a clean disposal or whenever you get a whiff of that rotten disposal smell coming from your sink.

 Schedule your monthly affresh® disposal cleaning on your calendar so you don’t forget!
 There’s a calendar right on the box for you to check off as a reminder.

 What Not to Put in a Garbage Disposal

 There’s an old adage that says just because you can do something, doesn’t mean you should.
 The same goes for what to put in your garbage disposal, and more importantly, what not to put in your garbage disposal.
 By using your disposal properly and avoiding putting in items that don’t belong, you can keep your disposal smelling clean and fresh.

 Plumbers, handymen, and disposal manufacturers agree that some items are not meant to go in the disposal.
 Here’s a list of things to avoid:

 - Fruit and vegetable peels.
 Avoid grinding large amounts of potato skins, melon and fruit rinds in your disposal at one time.
 Instead, gradually feed fruit and vegetable peels in while running the water and the disposal.